45-mm 21-K universal guns of Baltic fleet warship at Neva.

 Finnish steamer Auvo (195 GTR) was captured and seized by the Soviet destroyer Grozyastchyi, with support of submarine

 chaser MO-111 (Finnish source wrongly say Steregushchyi).
 Soviet destroyer Gordyi sunk with gunfire the Finnish

 coast-guard motorboat AV-114 at Lavansaari island (4 kia) that was then took by Soviet forces.

 Multiple missions on late June 1941 Result: Soviet success, some losses and efforts done by Germans to clean the minefield.

 Most active destroyers in such operations were: Serdityi, Stoikyi, Storozhevoyi, Silnyi, Strashnyi, Smetlivyi and Grozyashchyi.

-On such missions, Storozhevoyi was torpedoed and damaged by German motor torpedo boats S-31 and S-59 but didn’t sunk (the largest military target hit by German MTBs).
+On such missions, Storozhevoyi was torpedoed and damaged by German motor torpedo boats S-31 and S-59 but didn’t sunk and was later repaired with different bow.

 Known victims on such fields were: